MUJAHID-WEB/django_LMS/README.md

 ]

 * templates - html files in different folders:
-1. base.html - to load header & footer -
+1. base.html - to load static and connect with header, footer and others -

 <head>
     {% load static %}